 - Love these boots!
 They keep my feet warm in -16 degree weather shoveling 20 inches of snow.
 Definitely recommend these over Mucks.
 True to size.

 - Love love these boots!
 These fit perfectly and don’t rub and cause chafing!!!
 Definitely recommend

-Note: We reviewed the men’s version of a similar LaCrosse Alpha boot some time ago.
+Note: We did a long and detailed review of the men’s version of a similar LaCrosse Alpha boot.
 You can read that review here.

 Sorel’s 100% waterproof full-grain and suede boot has rubber soles, which feature snow boot waterproof-leather with over 700 reviews, these are sure to keep your feet warm.
 These were the number one recommended boot in the Women in Agriculture Facebook group.

 - This is my second pair.
 I have a brown pair and now the gray.
 Love these!!
 I usually wear an 8.5 and I order an 8 and they fit perfect.
 Enough room for a thick sock.
 These boots are warm!